ayush5588/FileScope/README.md

 # FileScope

-FileScope is a web application that helps you find all GitHub Pull Requests (PRs), both open and closed, that have modified a specific file in a repository.
+FileScope is a web application that helps you find all GitHub Pull Requests (PRs), both open and closed, that have modified a specific file in a public repository.
 Simply provide the full GitHub file URL, and FileScope will return a list of PRs that have changed that file.

 ## Features
 - **Find PRs by File:** Enter a GitHub file URL to see all PRs that have modified it.